Next Article: Rights of Owners

 Control of Founders

-Two of the most difficult decisions in the early life of business are the splits in the level of authority (control) and ownership rights of owners.
+Two of the most difficult decisions in the early life of a business are the splits in the level of authority (control) and ownership rights of owners.
 Control is a much easier matter than ownership.
 Control involves having say-so or authority over an area of the startup process.
-A business is wise to allocate control to the individual whose incentives are correctly aligned with the business’ objectives and who has the potential for best performance in role.
+A business is wise to allocate control to the individual whose incentives are correctly aligned with the business’ objectives and who has the potential for best performance in the role.
 It is advisable to develop a plan for the chain of authority early on.
 A team environment without an individual decision-maker or person in charge can be inefficient and unproductive.

 We address the legal considerations for control by members of the business in the context of business entity selection and agency liability (tort and contract) within our Startup Legal Resources Library.